Defective Work Equipment Claims

 Faulty equipment is the cause of many workplace injuries, and these type of accidents can occur within all industries and across all professions.
 Whether you work in a hair salon, a factory, an office or on a building site, it is likely that you will use some form of work equipment.
 If this equipment is not properly maintained, is not suitable for the task at hand, or you are not provided with the necessary training, it can lead to accidents and injuries.

 If you have suffered an illness or injury as a result of using defective work equipment, you may be entitled to make a claim for compensation.
-Our personal injury solicitors have helped thousands of people from all over the UK claim compensation for workplace accidents.
-We provide a no win no fee service.
-So making a claim with the help of our solicitors will not put you at any financial risk.
-If we cannot win your claim, you won’t pay us a penny.
+Personal injury solicitors have helped thousands of people from all over the UK claim compensation for workplace accidents.
+They can provide you with a no win no fee service.
+So making a claim with the help of a solicitors will not put you at any financial risk.
+If they cannot win your claim, you won’t pay your solicitor a penny.

 What is classed as work equipment?